Carmen Papalia

 Carmen Papalia (born 1981) is a blind artist from Vancouver, British Columbia.
 His practice focuses on "creative wayfinding", the use of alternative modes of navigation without visual cues.
 Papalia is known for his performances.
 This includes a performance in Santa Ana, California where Papalia was guided only by a marching band playing predetermined audio cues for physical obstacles and navigation.
 Papalia also conducts non-visual walking tours for sighted people.
-His Open Access project to work towards guidelines for engagement with diverse audiences appears to have stalled out as he is no longer involved in the organization and no projects have been delivered.
+In 2015, Papalia proposed an anti-policy approach to accessibility "rethinking of the terms on which all of us care for and coexist with one another" in his Open Access conceptual framework.

 Papalia filed a complaint against his landlord through the BC Human Rights Tribunal.
 His complaint involved his right to use cannabis for pain relief in a non-smoking household.
 The landlords objected due to their own disability, asthma.
 In December 2023 the BCHRT found the landlords did not discriminate.
 The panel found that this was a "disability on disability" matter and the landlords did not have to risk their own health to accommodate Papalia.